kruffin/go2radio/README.md

 Now you should be able to access and see the USB device as the odroid user.

+**Important:** You'll need to reboot the odroid to have access.

 ## Build

+### Prereqs
+This assumes a `sudo apt update` has been run recently.

+These packages are required to build this program:

+    sudo apt install git build-essential

+These packages are required to build the ngsoftfm program:

+    sudo apt install cmake pkg-config libusb-1.0-0-dev libasound2-dev libboost-all-dev librtlsdr-dev libhackrf-dev libairspy-dev libbladerf-dev

+### Get the code
 Pull down the submodules.

     git submodule update --init --recursive